Mike-Resheph/MifareCatcher/README.md

 nfc-list will show if your RFID readier is working. clean.sh will remove empty or unsuccessful dumps. start.sh <interface> will start the process.
-Browse the script for more details.
+Browse the script for more details. setup.sh will make sure needed software has been installed, permissions are correct and needed folders are created. mfc is the script that will start the actual capture.

 *** How to use it
 Change to the MifareCatcher directory and execute "./mfc".